Danu (Irish goddess): Etymology

 The hypothetical nominative form of the name, *Danu, is not found in any medieval Irish text, but is rather a reconstruction by modern scholars based on the genitive Danann (also spelled Donand or Danand), which is the only form attested in the primary sources (e.g. in the collective name of the Irish gods, Tuatha Dé Danann, "folk of the goddess Danu").
-In Irish mythology, Anu (sometimes written as Anann or Anand) is a goddess.
+In Irish mythology, Anu (sometimes declined as Anann or Anand) is a goddess.
 She may be a distinct goddess in her own right or an alternative name for Danu, in which case Danu could be a contraction of *di[a] Anu ("goddess Anu").
 It may also be a confusion arising from Anu and the phrase na trí dée dána.

 The etymology of the name has been a matter of much debate since the 19th century, with some earlier scholars favoring a link with the Vedic water goddess Danu, whose name is derived from the Proto-Indo-European root *dʰenh₂- "to run, to flow", which may also lie behind the ancient name for the river Danube, Danuuius – perhaps of Celtic origin, though it is also possible that it is an early Scythian loanword in Celtic.

 MacLeod connects Danu to the Old Irish word dán, which refers to an artistic skill.
 In early Ireland, artisans and other skilled workers were known as aes dána, or "people of skill".

 Linguist Eric Hamp rejects the traditional etymologies in his 2002 examination of the name Danu, and proposes instead that *Danu is derived from the same root as Latin bonus (Old Latin duenos) from Proto-Indo-European *dueno- "good", via a Proto-Celtic nominative singular n-stem *Duonū ("aristocrat").